What is the spiritual maturity? Based on the context of the biblical quotation above, it is the state of mature man: "But solid food belongs

 11:1).
 The word "demonstration" regarding the faith presupposes "logical" knowledge, even if it is connected with unseen realities.

 Knowledge and discernment

-In Paul's inspired letter to Hebrews, he refers to two forms of knowledge, the elementary teaching and the "solid (spiritual) food", which is a more complex knowledge.
+In Paul's inspired letter to Hebrews, he refers in two forms of knowledge, the elementary teaching and the "solid (spiritual) food", which is a more complex knowledge.
 In

 the Greek text, there are two words that refer to these respectively two categories of knowledge.
 They are in the second letter of Peter, Gnosis and Epignosis: "May undeserved kindness and peace be increased to you by an accurate knowledge (Epignosis) of God

 and of Jesus our Lord. (...)
 For this very reason, put forth all earnest effort to supply to your faith virtue, to your virtue knowledge (Gnosis), to your knowledge self-control, to your self-control endurance, to your endurance godly devotion" (2 Peter 1:

 the expression "accurate knowledge" seems to illustrate the precision of a more complex, more detailed biblical knowledge.
 It allows knowing when the Greek word "Gnosis" (Knowledge) and "Epignosis" (Accurate knowledge), appear in the Greek text by means of

 this translation of the Bible.
 Nevertheless, any knowledge, no matter how difficult of comprehension it requires, should be "exact" (at least for its holder).
 Therefore, it is interesting to examine the definition of these two words and then return to Paul's

 inspired letter to Hebrews.
 The Greek word "Gnosis" is translated as knowledge in the general sense (in several fields) or science (Strong's Concordance (G1108)).
 The Greek prefix "Epi" (before Gnosis) has the general meaning of elevation or direction (Strong's